olgam4/articles/process/mob/README.md

 <img src="https://github.com/olgam4/articles/blob/main/process/mob/4284.jpeg?raw=true" />

 Lately, there definitely has been a trend of pair programming popping everywhere: just peeking at the most read articles on Medium last month, and you can't say I'm wrong.
 It feels weird to me, as if our community is somewhat late to the party.
-As of right now, our processes have changed and pair programming was becoming cool half a decade ago...
-So what about now?
+As of right now, our processes have evolved: pair programming was becoming cool half a decade ago...
+So why is it getting traction lately?
+And what about now?
 How can you still be hip in your daily job?

 ## What is Pair Prog